ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 "Aegithina_tiphia","2018-02-01",34
 ```

-In order to import data from this file we can use [CSVWithNames](https://clickhouse.com/docs/en/interfaces/formats/#csvwithnames) format:
+To import data from this file, we can use [CSVWithNames](https://clickhouse.com/docs/en/interfaces/formats/#csvwithnames) format:

 ```bash
 clickhouse-client -q "INSERT INTO sometable FORMAT CSVWithNames" < data_small_headers.csv
 ```

-In this case, ClickHouse skips first row while importing data from the file.
+In this case, ClickHouse skips the first row while importing data from the file.

 ### CSV files with custom delimiters